Taking the Fifth:

 Parents are usually the ones who decide which church their family attends, so the children who most need to hear the truth about the Fifth Commandment are the ones least likely to hear it.

 Clerics who seriously examine this Commandment risk shrinking their congregations.
 Telling the truth takes courage.
-But if more people grew up going to churches where the clergy had that courage, more children would see that God is there for them when they need Him, and fewer people would grow away from the church as they grow to see the insanity of submission to one's parents regardless of who those parents are.
+But if more people grew up going to churches where the clergy had that courage, more children would see that God is not against them, and fewer people would grow away from the church as they grow to see the insanity of submission to one's parents regardless of who those parents are.

 Only when clergy tell the truth can they represent a God worthy of devotion.